MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 ##### 1.6 Key Components of the Hypothesis

 - Independent Variable
-  - The use of MyLife software by Anna to document her biography and memories.
+  - The use of MyLife platform by Anna to document her biography and memories.
 - Dependent Variables
   - The extent to which Anna feels she has preserved her wisdom and experiences.
   - The perceived impact on family connections and interactions as a result of using the platform.